billgo/billgo/README.md

 **Thanks for visiting my GitHub profile, it's great to meet you here! 😊**

 Hi, I'm [Billgo](https://billgo.me), a passionate self-taught full-stack web developer from Singapore.
 I enjoy building software that enables people to live better, well-being or performance.
-I help clients turn their ideas into web applications while leading teams and improving projects for our company.
+I help clients turn their ideas into web applications.
 When I'm not coding, I enjoy reading and hiking.

 - 🔭 I’m currently working at [Bridge5 Asia](https://github.com/bridge5) as a CTO..
 - 🌱 I’m currently learning JavaScript/Typescript, Go, Julia, Rust & Zig.